 Moore + Associates is a boutique creative agency in New York City.
-We believe that cultural change is critical to political change, and that humor is one of the most effective ways to shift culture.
-Neither an advertising agency nor PR firm, our work exists in the growing space in between, providing clients and artists with new ways to succeed at the intersection of public policy, popular culture and new media.
+We believe that cultural change is critical to political change, and that humor is an effective way to shift culture.
+Neither an advertising agency nor PR firm, our work exists in the growing space in between, providing clients and artists with new ways to succeed at the intersection of public policy, pop culture and new media.

 Humor has been key to our success at breaking down walls and catalyzing conversation.
-We work with actors and comedians to use their talents to conceptualize and perform in our campaigns, and partner with writers, producers and managers in the creative process.
+We work with actors, comedians, and other pop culture artists to use their talents to conceptualize and perform in our campaigns, and partner with writers, producers and managers in the creative process.
 Our projects offer opportunities to reach new audiences, from the millions who watch our videos to the tens of millions who see our campaigns online, in print, and on TV.
+For foundations and nonprofits seeking to understand and shift popular narratives, we develop cultural strategy plans that analyze the landscape and recommend ways to effectively intervene.

 What We Do